Codecademy/docs/content/ai/concepts/search-algorithms/terms/hill-climbing/hill-climbing.md

 ## Usage

-To use the Hill Climbing algorithm for your optimization problem, follow these steps:
+To use the hill climbing algorithm for your optimization problem, follow these steps:

 - Step 1: Define the search space: Determine the range or domain of possible solutions for your problem.
 - Step 2: Define the objective function: Create a function that measures the quality or fitness of a solution.